kbachand2/hello-world/README.md

 1. Make myself more adept at drafting ReadMe files, which I've never done before
 2. Get more comfortable within the GitHub environment
-3. Because it's fun :joy:
+3. Because it's fun :smile:

 I plan on doing all of this within the GitHub environment located [Here](http://www.github.com)